 Real Student Anecdotes & What Worked

-Another student, Raj, went RD.
-He applied early action to two safety schools while prepping for his Ivy RD.
+Another student, Raj, went to RD.
+He applied early action to two safety schools while prepping for his Ivy League RD.
 He used that breathing space to intern in a niche sector and updated his app portal with that achievement in February.
 He got accepted in late March.
 The timeline saved his story.

 Common Mistakes to Avoid